Ellimaaac/Osu-Beatmaps-Dataset/README.md

 - 5 million raws

 ## Status of progress
-- Code : 90% ( Need to improve the order of the beat map in the csv and Recording during voluntary and involuntary interruption)
+- Code : 90% ( Need to improve the order of the beatmap in the csv and Recording during voluntary and involuntary interruption)
 - Dataset : test phase

 ## Objectives